 "Uh... what the heck is a 'pop quiz'?" asked Tom.

 "Oh, sorry.
-It's a technique I hear they're using these days in schools, a spur-of-the-moment sort of test for students, to see if they've absorbed the material they're being taught without warning, or time to prepare."
+It's a technique they use in schools, a spur-of-the-moment sort of test for students, to see if they've absorbed the material they're being taught without warning, or time to prepare."

 Tom shook his head.
 "Schools.
 Feh.
 Another innovation of the Order.
 I prefer the old days of one master teaching one apprentice one trade."